K–8 Curriculum

 Calvary’s Kindergartners are very busy learning and having fun while doing it!
 Among the many activities that are a part of their schedule are:

-Religion: Kindergartners explore stories from the Bible, such as about creation, Joseph, and Jesus to learn about God’s love and provision for them.
-(One in Christ, Concordia Publishing House)
+Religion: Kindergartners explore stories and people from the Bible, to learn about God’s love and provision for them.
+(One in Christ by Concordia Publishing House)

 Reading/Language Arts: The reading curriculum teaches the main areas of reading: phonemic awareness, phonics, vocabulary, fluency, comprehension, and writing.
-(Storytown-Harcourt School Publishers)
+(Wonders by McGraw-Hill)

 Handwriting: Following the D’Nealian method of handwriting, students practice using upper and lowercase letters in their daily writing.

 Math: Calvary’s math curriculum exposes the children to a wide range of math concepts, including patterns, shapes, graphing, telling time on the hour, and using small change.
-(Saxon Math K)
+(Saxon Math)

-Art: Students attend art class once a week to learn about different artists and art techniques.
+Art: Students attend art class twice a week to learn about different artists and art techniques.

-Physical Education: Students take part in a physical education program designed to strengthen their gross motor skills.
+Physical Education: Students take part in a physical education program twice a week that is designed to strengthen their gross motor skills.

-Field Trips: Kindergartners enjoy several field trips during the school year, which include going to the Discovery Science Center, signing at a local nursing home, creating at Kaleidoscope, attending a concert by the Kansas City Symphony, and taking an art class at the Nelson Atkins
+Field Trips: Kindergartners enjoy several field trips during the school year, which include going to the Pumpkin Patch, Discovery Science Center, Kaleidoscope, the Kansas City Symphony, and the Nerman Museum of Contemporary Art.

 First Grade Curriculum